Apple WWDC 2020 : iOS 14, iPadOS 14 release date, features | BGR India

 Apple also shared some privacy-focused updates along with new features for better control and transparency.
 As part of the new features, the company will start asking app developers to self-report privacy practices.
 It will display this data in all the App Store listings under the “App Privacy” section.
 The company will divide the information in “Data Used to Track You”, “Data Linked to You”, and “Data Not Linked to You”.

 Users can also update their account to share “approximate location” with app developers instead of a “precise location”. iOS 14 will also highlight when an app is using the camera or the microphone.
+As part of this feature, it will show a small indicator on the top right corner of the screen about the camera and microphone activity.
 Other changes include accessibility improvements, better Weather app, automatic audio device switching, and routing on AirPods Pro, and more.

 iPadOS 14: New features